Education Administrators have a lot to consider when strategizing and planning for the school year.

 Armed with the holistic insights, educators are in a better position to understand what the learning environment for f the student looks like outside the classroom.

-With Sprig Learning, parents and other caregivers contribute to this understanding by completing surveys about the opportunities for learning at home.
+With Sprig Learning programs, parents and other caregivers contribute to this understanding by completing surveys about the opportunities for learning at home.

-If teachers want to reflect what was learned during the day, there are activities in Sprig learning programs that allow them to do so with their students.
+If teachers want to reflect what was learned during the day, there are activities in Sprig Reading that allow them to do so with their students.

 Teachers provide parents with simple, everyday learning activities that are designed specifically for their child.
 Parents are able to better support their child at home, working on areas that complement the curriculum taught in school.